ElioEgidioDS/Numerical-Optimization-Assignment/README.md

 # Numerical-Optimization-Assignment
-team work based assignment from the Numerical Optimization master class of 2025-2026.
+Team work based assignment from the Numerical Optimization master class of 2025-2026.
 Solved using python